choishingwan/PRS-Tutorial/docs/target.md

     --out EUR.QC
 ```

-This will generate a file called **EUR.sexcheck** containing the F-statistics for each individual.
+This will generate a file called **EUR.QC.sexcheck** containing the F-statistics for each individual.
 Individuals are typically called as being biologically male if the F-statistic is > 0.8 and biologically female if F < 0.2.

 ```R tab="Without library"
 # Read in file